NVIDIA/NeMo/docs/source/asr/examples/esperanto_asr/esperanto_asr.rst

     :alt: Test WER.
     :width: 800px

-As you can see, the best way to get Esperanto ASR model is finetuning from the pretraind SSL model for English.
+As you can see, the best way to get the Esperanto ASR model is finetuning from the pretraind SSL model for English.

 **************************